 Camp Living Stones

-Camp Living Stones is a Christian outdoor recreation and adventure youth camp located in the beautiful Cherokee National Forest.
-We offer one week, gospel-centered, fully-programmed experiences that are designed to challenge students grades 6-12 in a relationally-intentional, group-oriented environment to know and follow hard after Jesus Christ.
-Additionally, we offer retreat services and
+Camp Living Stones is a Christian outdoor recreation and adventure youth camp located near the beautiful Cherokee National Forest.
+During the summer, we offer one week, gospel-centered, fully-programmed experiences that are designed to challenge students, grades 6-12, in a relationally-intentional, group-oriented environment to know and follow hard after Jesus Christ.
+Additionally, we offer year-round retreat services.

 Since we are located in the mountains of the beautiful Cherokee National Forest, outdoor recreation and team building come naturally.
-We facilitate ACTIVITIES such as: climbing wall, rappelling, zip lines, high ropes, low ropes, community service projects, missions exposure activity, sand volleyball, 9-square-in-the-air, Gaga ball, disc golf, scenic overlook picnic, Hiwassee River kayaking and white water rafting on the Ocoee River.
+We facilitate ACTIVITIES such as: climbing wall, rappelling, zip lines, high ropes, low ropes, mud pit challenge, archery & tomahawk throwing, horseback riding, livin' the mission, sand volleyball, 9-square-in-the-air, Gaga ball, disc golf, Buckbald Summit, and white water rafting on the Ocoee River.

 Being fully staffed, we are glad to serve the needs of programs and RETREATS throughout the year.
 Whether you simply need some FACILITIES to host your event, or desire us to direct a full program, we are ready to help.